Laboratory and University Core Facility Research Equipment Program

 - What is the goal of this program and who does it target?

-- Unlike equipment programs that target multiple-user, highly leveraged equipment, this program targets individual PIs or a group of PIs who have basic equipment needs whose cost is too high to be practical for an individual NSF or NIH R01 grant, and too low to be eligible for federal equipment grant programs.
-It is designed to fill a gap created by shrinking federal funding.
+- The program targets: 1) individual PIs or a group of PIs who have basic equipment needs whose cost is too high to be practical for sponsored grant support, and too low to be eligible for federal equipment grant programs; 2) campus-wide core facilities in need of more advanced equipment or equipment upgrades; and 3) multiple-laboratory or core facilities that will bring new capabilities or enhanced capabilities to campus.

 - What is the total investment in this program?